wp-plugins/sexybookmarks/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3415856
 Tags: sexybookmarks,sexy bookmarks,sexy,social bookmarking,bookmarks menu,digg,delicious,furl,myspace,twitter,facebook,technorati,reddit,yahoo,twittley
 Requires at least: 2.7
-Tested up to: 2.8
+Tested up to: 2.8.4
-Stable tag: 2.5.2.2
+Stable tag: 2.5.2.3

 Adds an attractive social bookmarking menu to your posts, pages, index, or any combination of the three.

 == Description ==

 = Recent Updates =
-* Changed icon of Fwisp by request of site owner
+* Added mobile browser check & ability to hide menu from mobile
+* Fixed issue with titles & URLs on index pointing to site and not individual articles
-* Fixed status message problem when trying to dismiss more than one
+* Fixed persistent Twittley error message when saving settings
-* Re-added Twitter Friendly Links support after accidental removal
-* Added an automatic check/removal of email link for those who previously had it set
+* Resolved issue with Google Bookmarks link
+* Fixed Subscribe to comments link
+* Fixed issue with some themes forcing borders and background colors for menu items
+* Minor dashboard adjustments

 = Latest News =
-v2.5.2 was the latest "big update" to the plugin.
+**v2.5.2** was the latest "big update" to the plugin.
 However, do not dismiss the bug patches as unimportant as they may very well fix the issues you are having.

 I have taken time to ensure that the changelog is very thorough and up to date as well as optimized for easy reading/navigating so that you can determine whether or not the latest updates are relevant to you.